-IT Project and R&D Management Office
+IT Project and R&D Management

-The IT Project and R&D Management Office ensures that projects (which have been scoped by the senior management, evaluated in terms of legal and legislative compliance, scaled by the relevant business unit, deemed eligible for project design, and forwarded to the IT and R&D Department) are planned, executed and coordinated according to the PMI-based Project Management methodology and internal corporate standards.
+The IT Project and R&D Management Office ensures that projects (which have been scoped by the senior management, evaluated in terms of legal and legislative compliance, scaled by the relevant business unit, deemed eligible for project design, and forwarded to the IT and R&D Department) are planned, executed and coordinated according to the PMI-based Project Management methodology and internal corpo-

-The IT Project and R&D Management Office ensures that: all requests/projects carried out within KKB are handled according to a plan and prioritized correctly; resources are used appropriately and efficiently; a common language and methodology are used in all projects launched within the organization, and project performance measurements, risks, and lessons learned become part of the organizational memory.
+The IT Project and R&D Management Office ensures that: all requests/projects carried out within KKB are handled according to a plan and prioritized correctly; resources are used appropriately and efficiently; a common lanquage and methodology are used in all projects launched within the organization, and project performance measurements, risks, and lessons learned become part of the organizational memory.

 The Turkish Republic Ministry of Industry and Technology approved KKB's application for the Istanbul R&D Center in early 2020.
-In addition to its current tasks, the IT Project and R&D Management Office has also undertaken the responsibility for the management of R&D activities.
+In addition to its current tasks, the IT Project and R&D Management Office has also undertaken the responsibility for the management of R&D the automation of portfolio and project management processes in line with international standards and methodologies.
+Thanks to adapted applications, measurement of all IT and R&D resources' existing capacity, its transfer to the right projects, and its planning and use can be carried out in end-toend integrity.
+Thus, the Information Technologies and R&D Governance Transformation Program was launched.
+Thanks to this program, KKB was awarded second prize in the "Digital Trailblazer" category of the IDC DX Awards 2020.